jeffpar/pcjs.v1/devices/ti57/rom/README.md

 	I'll get a TI57 eventually and try to dump the ROM electronically to compare.
 I picked up a TI55, which uses the same chip, and I'll dump it, too.

-Regarding the `ti57.bin` file, each 13-bit word was also padded to a 16-bit word and then stored big-endian, so I decided to save that binary here as [ti57big.bin](ti57big.bin).
+Regarding the `ti57.bin` file, each 13-bit word was also padded to a 16-bit word and then stored big-endian, which is why I decided to save that binary here as [ti57be.bin](ti57be.bin).

 Finally, to make sure I understood the format of the raw data, I created a small script, [raw2le.js](raw2le.js), that reads the raw 13-bit data and stores it as 16-bit little-endian words:

 	node raw2le.js ti57raw.bin ti57le.bin

+For accuracy, I also temporarily modified the script to output the data big-endian and confirmed that the result was identical to `ti57be.bin`.

 Here's a dump of [ti57le.bin](ti57le.bin), using `hexdump -x ti57le.bin`: